 Masks, maschere, are an important part of the carnevale festival and Venice is the best city for traditional carnival masks.
 Carnival masks are sold year round and can be found in many shops in Venice, ranging from cheap masks to elaborate and expensive masks.
 Walking through the streets of Venice, it's a pleasure to view the variety of masks on display in shop windows.
 People also wear elaborate costumes for the festival and there are costume or masquerade balls, both private and public.

-The 2013 date for carnevale is February 12 but celebrations in Venice and many parts of Italy start in late January or early February.
+The 2014 date for carnevale is March 4 but celebrations in Venice and many parts of Italy start several weeks earlier.

-Next on Page 2: read about Carnevale Celebrations in Venice, Viareggio and elsewhere in Italy, including some very unusual Carnival festivals.
+Next on Page 2: read about Italy's Top Carnevale Festivals - Venice, Viareggio and elsewhere, including some very unusual Carnival events.